noobshow/terms/connected_account_agreement/global.md

 ###2.
 Stripe Connect – Your Connected Account

 Stripe Connect allows Connect Platforms to help you integrate Services into your site or application, and manage your Connected Account.
 When you sell your goods or services, or receive bona fide charitable donations through a Connect Platform that uses the Services, the Connect Platform may agree to perform obligations on your behalf, such as web development or hosting services, customer service, processing of refunds, handling consumer complaints, or other Activity.
 The specific things that a Connect Platform is agreeing to do for you, if any, are determined by your agreement with that Connect Platform.
-Stripe is not a Connect Platform, and only provides the Servicess described in this Connected Account Agreement and the Stripe Services Agreement.
+Stripe is not a Connect Platform, and only provides the Services described in this Connected Account Agreement and the Stripe Services Agreement.
+You do, however, appoint Stripe as one of your payments agents for the limited purposes of directing, receiving, holding and settling payment card proceeds to you, and you agree that Stripe’s receipt of payment processing proceeds satisfies your customers’ obligations to make payment to you.

 Through Stripe Connect, you can delegate the creation and management of portions of your Connected Account to a Connect Platform.
 You consent to Stripe's disclosure of Data (which may include your name and address, and information regarding the transactions that you process through the Services) to the Connect Platform, Financial Services Providers, and our service providers to facilitate the provision of Services to you through Stripe Connect.
 You also consent to Stripe’s use of information provided to Stripe or collected by us as part of providing the Services for our internal analyses and fraud monitoring.
 For more information regarding Stripe's use of your data, please review [Stripe’s Privacy Policy](https://stripe.com/privacy).